llxxbb/Nature/doc/plan.md

 ## for the near term

-* route filter : context and status
+* route filter : context, status, weight
+* converter support banlance
+* add status vertion to instance
+* instance status conflict
 * single delivery will reuse the id to increase the performance
 * callback
 * Retry transmit